ArkinSolomon/discord-emoji-converter/README.md

 #### converter.getShortcode(emoji[, addColons=true])

 This function converts a given emoji character and returns the shortcode of the given emoji.
-It takes an argument `emoji` which is a string of the emoji character to get the shortcode of.
+It takes an argument: `emoji`, which is a string of the emoji character to get the shortcode.
 It also takes an optional argument `addColons`, which, if false, will not add colons to either side of the shortcode.
 By default, it is set to true.
 If the given value for `emoji` is not mapped to a short code, it will throw an `EmojiError`.

+### converter.emojify(str)

+This function replaces all shortcodes (that are wrapped in colons) with emoji characters.
+It takes one argument: `str`, which is the string to "emojify" or replace shortcodes in.
+Any shortcodes that do not exist are simply skipped.
+This function does not trim or change the capitalization of the string.
+It does not throw any custom errors.

 ### Constants